-Keywords- Immediately after the abstract, provide a maximum of seven keywords (avoid, for example, 'and', 'of').
-Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
+Immediately after the abstract, provide a maximum of seven keywords (avoid, for example, 'and', 'of').
+Only abbreviations firmly established in the field may be eligible.

-References - Referencesmust be typed as Superscripted in text and in the following order: Initials and surname followed by the name of journal, Vol. No., page no. and year of publication (and for the book: name of book, Publisher, page No. and year), e.g.-
+References must be typed as Superscripted in text and in the following order: Initials and surname followed by the name of journal, Vol. No., page no. and year of publication (and for the book: name of book, Publisher, page No. and year),

 H.Matsumoto, S.Hara, N.Nagata and K. Ikeda, Heterocyclic, 41, 47 (1995).